Portuguese Americans: History

+Portuguese Community In San Diego

+The San Diego Portuguese Community is filled with a rich history, affecting San Diego as we know it.
+In 1876, the earliest Portuguese community members immigrated to Point Loma San Diego, California.
+A blend of Portuguese immigrants moved from the mainland of Portugal, along with the Azorean and Madeira Islands, moving toward the United States.
+The community landed on the West Coast along with several areas on the East, producing new and diverse mixes of traditions and faiths.
+In 1908, the Portuguese began fishing for tuna, which before this, was never considered a fish to be commercially marketed.
+By 1911, the first tuna canneries had opened and the community continued to grow.
+By the 1920s, the Portuguese and Italians dominated the fishing industry.
+The fishing industry has a huge importance within the history of the Portuguese community and the history of San Diego because it is the way that the Portuguese had their start in America, along with shaping the way we see the food industry in San Diego.
+The growth in the food industry has had a big impact on San Diego’s history because it helped bring in money and progress the city into what it is today.
+The fishing industry was a huge part of the growing Portuguese community, and as the fishing industry developed, the center of the Portuguese community moved two miles east of La Playa to the Roseville area.
+Throughout this time, it was clear that the fishing industry was not only a business, but a lifestyle that included the whole family.

 20th century

 After World War II, there was another wave of Portuguese immigration to the country, mainly in the northeastern United States (New Jersey, New York, Connecticut, Rhode Island, Massachusetts and Maryland), and also in California.
 Many were fleeing the right-wing dictatorship of Antonio Salazar.
 There are Portuguese clubs, principally in the larger cities of these states, which operate with the intention of promoting sociocultural preservation as venues for community events, athletics, etc.

 Many Portuguese Americans may include descendants of Portuguese settlers born in Africa (like Angola, Cape Verde, and Mozambique) and Asia (mostly Macanese people), as well Oceania (Timor-Leste).
-There were around 1 million Portuguese Americans in the United States by 2000.
+There were around one million Portuguese Americans in the United States by 2000.